Ian Jordaan

-Early Life and Education
+Early life and education

-Jordaan was born and grew up in South Africa.
-He received his bachelor's and master's degrees in civil engineering from the University of the Witwatersrand.
-Jordaan's political views were pro Nelson Mandela, and at that time Mandela was incarcerated on Robben Island.
-Because of the political situation in South Africa, he decided to leave the country and pursue his PhD from the University of London, King's College, U.K.
+Ian Jordaan was born in 1939 and grew up in South Africa.
+He received his bachelor's and master's degrees in civil engineering from the University of the Witwatersrand, in Johannesburg.
+Jordaan's political views were socialist and pro Nelson Mandela, and at that time there was a racial right-wing government under Verwoerd, all while Mandela was incarcerated on Robben Island.
+He did not wish to live in a racially segregated society and decided to leave the country in 1965.
+He found employment with Arup and also pursued his PhD from the University of London, King's College, U.K.

 Career

-After obtaining his PhD, Jordaan immigrated to Canada to teach at the University of Calgary in their Civil Engineering Department.
+After obtaining his PhD, Jordaan immigrated to Canada in 1969 to teach at the University of Calgary in their Civil Engineering Department.

 In 1982, he joined Det Norske Veritas as a consultant for their Cold Technology Center.
 He eventually became the head of their research and development department.

 In 1986, Jordaan was appointed to the Natural Sciences and Engineering Research Council (NSERC)-Mobil Industrial Research Chair in Ocean Engineering at Memorial University in St. John’s, Newfoundland and Labrador.
 He continued his work on ice-structure interaction, with particular focus on challenges to oil and gas development in the Canadian offshore.